esy-packages/template/Readme.md

 ## Testing and making sure the package works as expected

+> [!NOTE]
+> There's [esy-package](https://github.com/ManasJayanth/esy-package) in the works to automate
+> parts of this and make writing packages easier.

 To test if the package works, we recommend an end-to-end test by publishing it to local [`verdaccio`](https://github.com/verdaccio/verdaccio), and using the